Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Discussion

 \subsection{Recommendations for Service Providers}

-\boldparagraph{Improving Online Guides} We found that there is a lack of actual documentation available for secret leakage countermeasures.
+Based on our findings, we discuss recommendations for improved code secret management for service providers. \boldparagraph{Improving Online Documentation} We identified a lack of available documentation for secret leakage countermeasures.
 As platforms are the central instance, those can potentially reach many developers and should therefore provide easy-to-understand, accessible, and actionable guidance on secret leakage prevention and (especially) remediation.
-The approaches identified in this paper might serve as a good starting point for providing comprehensive guidance.
+We believe that the approaches and recommendations for developers identified in this paper could be a good starting point for providing comprehensive guidance by service providers.

-\boldparagraph{Provide and Extend Secret Scanning} We highly appreciate the platforms' effort in deploying large-scale secret \emph{monitoring}, \eg{} GitHub~\cite{github-secret-scanning} and GitLab~\cite{gitlab-secret-scanning}, that automatically scan public repositories for secrets and notify developers in case of a leak.
+\boldparagraph{Provide and Extend Secret Scanning} We highly appreciate the platforms' effort in deploying large-scale secret \emph{monitoring}, \eg{} GitHub~\cite{github-secret-scanning} and GitLab~\cite{gitlab-secret-scanning}, which automatically scan public repositories for secrets and notify developers in case of a leak.
 In the example of GitHub, secrets with a known format are scanned using regular expressions.
 Those formats are supplied by several partnering service providers and limited to their \gls{api} keys and access tokens.
 Additionally, the tokens are checked by the partner services for validity and automatically revoked if valid~\cite{github-secret-scanning-partner-program}.
-We believe this to be a good approach as it allows fully automated and, therefore, instant remediation.
-However, this is currently limited to the predefined set of secrets and would benefit from including more secret types, like SSH keys.
+We believe this to be a suitable approach as it allows fully automated and, therefore, instant remediation.
+This is currently limited to a set of secrets and would be better if it included more types of secrets, like SSH keys.
 Although those cannot be revoked automatically (there is no central service provider), at least notifying the developers would be possible.